Please use the menu below to view the current tax rates. If you have any questions, you can call on 01234 888703 or send us a message here.

 |In general pool||Up to 50||Up to 110||18%|

 * 8% pre 1.4.19 (companies) and pre 6.4.19 (businesses subject to income tax).

 ATED applies to 'high value' residential properties owned via a corporate structure, unless the property is used for a qualifying purpose.
 The tax applies to properties valued at more than £500,000.

 |£5m - £10m||£59,100||£58,850|

 Stamp Duty Land Tax (SDLT) and Land and Buildings Transaction Tax (LBTT) and Land Transaction Tax (LTT) from 1 April 2021.

 Residential property (1st property only)

-* A rate of 15% applies to the total purchase price where the property is valued above £500,000 and purchased by a 'non-natural person' (e.g. a company).
+- A rate of 15% may apply to the total purchase price where the property is valued above £500,000 and purchased by a 'non-natural person' (e.g. a company).

 Non residential or mixed use property

 |Standard rate (1/6 of VAT-inclusive price)||20%|